alialib/alia/docs/signal-adaptors.md

 <dt>fake_writability(s)</dt><dd>

-This essentially casts a readable signal to a bidirectional one.
+This essentially casts a readable signal to a duplex one.

 `fake_writability(s)`, where `s` is a signal, yields a wrapper for `s` that pretends to have write capabilities.
 It will never actually be ready to write,